 Dog treats aren’t essential, but experts recommend indulging your beloved pet with occasional treats that are made with healthy, dog-friendly ingredients.
 Food is a way for you to connect with your furry friend, and delicious treats that come in flavors that dogs love are also a great reward to give your dog during training and when they display good behavior.

 That said, just as you don’t want someone you love feeding on junk food, you don’t want your dog to get accustomed to cheap and unhealthy treats made with substandard ingredients.
 So always buy high-quality dog treats from a trusted manufacturer.
+If you want to know everything about dog treats, read out this article titled observer: best dog treats.

 Can dog treats be used as a replacement for meals?